bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

-Here some details about the Bonita SAML2 module, it will be composed by:
+Here some details about the Bonita SAML2 module, it is composed of:

-- One Servlet filter that will intercept all the request to bonita portal.
+- A servlet filter that intercept all the requests to bonita portal pages

-    Then it will test if the user is already logged in to bonita?
+   It checks if the user is already logged in on Bonita BPM

     - if already logged in => Allow the access.

-    - if Not connected => Redirect to IdP (with user info)
+    - If not logged in => Redirect to IdP (with user info)

-- One Assertion Consumer Service (technically this is also handled by the servlet filter through a different URL maping (/saml)),
+- One Assertion Consumer Service (technically this is also handled by the servlet filter through a different URL mapping (/saml)),

-    this service will validate and process the SAML response :
+    This service validates and process the SAML response :

     - Decode SAMLResponse,

     - Check if the answer is valid (certificate, date, origin)

-    - Get the user name from NameId
+    - Get the username from NameId

-    - Connect to bonita using UserName
+    - Connect to bonita using username

     - Redirect to the initial requested resource (relayState)

 ::: warning
- Bonita "username" should match the IDP "username".
+ Should match the NameId or one attribute of the subject returned by the IdP in the response.
- If some users need to be able to log in without having an account on the IDP, they can use the portal login page (/loging.jsp)
- provided they have a bonita account and their password is different from their username.
+ If some users need to be able to log in without having an account on the IDP, they can use the portal login page (/loging.jsp) provided they have a bonita account and their password is different from their username.
 :::

 ## Configure Bonita BPM Bundle for SAML

-You need to execute the following actions in the folder of each tenant for which you wan to authenticate over SAML.
+You need to execute the following actions in the folder of each tenant for which you want to support authentication over SAML.
 If you want this configuration to also apply to each tenant created later, make sure to also perform those actions in the initial tenant configuration folder:
 “setup/platform_conf/initial/tenant_template_*”

 The bundle already contains the files needed to use SAML with Bonita BPM platform.
 To configure Bonita BPM for SAML:

-1. If you do not already have it, download a Subscription edition bundle from the customer portal.
+1. If you do not already have one, download a Subscription edition bundle from the customer portal.
-2. In the tenant_portal folder of each existing tenant: “$TOMCAT_HOME/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_portal”, edit the authenticationManager-config.properties as following:
+2. In the tenant_portal folder of each existing tenant: “$TOMCAT_HOME/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_portal”, edit the authenticationManager-config.properties as follows:
     ```
             #auth.AuthenticationManager = org.bonitasoft.console.common.server.auth.impl.standard.StandardAuthenticationManagerImpl
        -->  auth.AuthenticationManager = org.bonitasoft.console.common.server.auth.impl.saml.SAML2AuthenticationManagerImpl